-[7] Yes, this author is familiar with the 'Coincidences' involved with that memorable Yerushalayim snowstorm.
+[7]Yes, this author is familiar with the 'Coincidences' involved with that memorable Yerushalayim snowstorm.
 According to the Targum (Rav Yosef) to Divrei Hayamim, 'Yom Hasheleg,' 'The Day of Snow' that Benayahu ben Yehoyada "smote the lion in the pit" (Shmuel II, Ch.
 23:20 and Divrei Hayamim I, Ch.
 11:22; see also Gemara Brachos 18a), is none other than Asarah B'Teves!
 Additionally, since it was a fast, the haftarah read by Mincha included the apropos verse (Yeshaya Ch.
 55:10) referring to "Ka'asher Yei'reid Hageshem Vehasheleg min Hashamayim, when the rain and snow fall from the heavens."
 Furthermore, that day's Daf Yomi was Yoma 35, which includes the famous account of Hillel almost freezing to death on the roof of Shmaya and Avtalyon's Beis Midrash, while trying to listen to their teaching "Divrei Elokim Chaim," when he could not afford the admission fee.
 That day was described by the Gemara as an Erev Shabbos in Teves, that a tremendous amount of snow (three amos) fell upon him from the heavens.
 Moreover, this incident ostensibly occurred in Yerushalayim, as it is well known that Shmaya and Avtalyon, the Gedolei HaDor, lived in Yerushalayim.
 [See Mishnayos Ediyus (Ch.
 1:3 and Ch.
 5:6), Gemara Brachos (19a), Shabbos (15a), and Yoma (71b).]
 Thanks are due to Rabbi Dovid Alexander for his paper on these 'Coincidences.'
+[8]Interestingly, although set to fall out on Friday next year as well, interestingly enough, in 2024 there is no Asarah B'Teves.
+After this one on December 22, 2023, the following Asarah B'Teves will be on January 10, 2025.
+This is because our corresponding Jewish year, 5784, is a leap year with an added Chodesh Adar; hence there are 383 days between the two fasts of Asarah B'Teves - 18 days longer than the solar/Gregorian calendar year.
+Thanks are due to R' Abraham Schijveschuurder for pointing out this calendar quirk.

-[8] Well, perhaps not so curious, but possibly rather apropos.
+[9]Well, perhaps not so curious, but possibly rather apropos.
 You see, according to the Selicha for Asarah B'Teves that starts with the word Ezkerah, generally attributed to Rav Yosef Tov-Alem (Bonfils), a unique aspect of Asarah B'Teves is that we are actually fasting for two other days of tragedy as well; the 8th and 9th of Teves.
-According to the Megillas Taanis, regarding the 9th of Teves, "Io noda bo eizo hi hatzara she'eera bo," the reason for the fast is unclear.
+According to the Megillas Taanis, regarding the 9th of Teves, "lo noda bo eizo hi hatzara she'eera bo," the reason for the fast is unclear.
 One theory posited over the centuries is that the real reason for fasting is that the 9th of Teves is the true birthday of 'Oso Halsh', in whose name myriads of Jews over the millennia were R"I murdered.
 The origin of this claim seems to be the 12th century Sefer Halbur by Rav Avraham bar Chiya (pg.
 109).
 In fact, the Netei Gavriel (Hilchos Chanuka, Inyanei Nittel, pg.
 416) cites that some say that Nittel, the name used for the Christian December holiday, actually stands for Nolad Y eishu T es L'Teves.
 This is discussed further in the article.